shopware/admin-api-reference/docs/guides/quick-start/06-cms-handling.md

 ## Assignment of layout/page to a category

 Now that we have defined a layout, you can use it to assign it to any category or entity.
-Let us here assign the "Summer BBQ" layout to "Summer Collection" category.
+Let us here assign the "Summer BBQ" layout to the "Summer Collection" category.

 ```sample http
 {